nukeykt/NBlood/README.md

-#Features This version VS master
+# Features This version VS master
--#323 Nblood fix of duplicate INI files when sending CMD -ini <FileNAme>.ini, fixes case sensitive INI loading keeping the correct file name from the NbloodFolder insted of misspelled input paramater.
+* #323 Nblood fix of duplicate INI files when sending CMD -ini <FileNAme>.ini, fixes case sensitive INI loading keeping the correct file name from the NbloodFolder insted of misspelled input paramater.

 # NBlood / Rednukem / PCExhumed
 Reverse-engineered ports of Build games using EDuke32 engine technology and development principles